-- 4.6.a.
-Fellows must demonstrate knowledge of methods and techniques of radiation therapy, including teletherapy and brachytherapy. ^(Core) - 4.6.b.
-Fellows must demonstrate knowledge of the clinically relevant essential principles of radiobiology and radiation physics necessary for their participation as members of the team responsible for the management of patients undergoing treatment with radiation therapy. ^(Core) - 4.6.c.
-Fellows must demonstrate knowledge of the principles of gynecologic pathology, cancer genetics, oncofertility, critical care, and hospice and palliative care medicine.
+- 4.6.a.6. invasive fetal diagnostic and therapeutic procedures, including amniocentesis at fewer than 24 weeks gestation; chorionic villus sampling; umbilical cord blood sampling; fetal transfusion; and fetal shunt placement; (Core) - 4.6.a.7. non-vertex vaginal delivery; (Core) - 4.6.a.8. operative vaginal delivery; (Core) - 4.6.a.9. pregnancy termination; and, (Core) - 4.6.a.10. targeted maternal and fetal imaging using ultrasonography.
+(Core) - 4.6.b.
+Fellows must demonstrate knowledge of the physiology and pathophysiology of diseases occurring in pregnancy.
+(Core) - 4.6.c.
+Fellows must demonstrate knowledge of normal and abnormal newborn physiology.
 (Core) - 4.6.d.
-Fellows must demonstrate knowledge of indications for chemotherapy and targeted therapeutics, including the mechanism(s) of action, side effects, advantages, and disadvantages of agents used in cancer therapy. ^(Core) - 4.6.e.
-Fellows should demonstrate knowledge of the evaluation and management of disorders of the breast. ^(Detail) - 4.7.
-ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) - 4.8.
-ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.9.
-ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) - 4.10.
+Fellows must demonstrate knowledge of genetics (including prenatal screening and diagnosis), genomics, teratology, and dysmorphology.
+(Core) - 4.6.e.
+Fellows must demonstrate knowledge of obstetrical critical care, including the management of acute peripartum medical and surgical complications.
+(Core) - 4.6.f.
+Fellows must demonstrate knowledge of infectious diseases as they relate to pregnancy and the puerperium, including the effects of maternal infection on the fetus and newborn.
+(Core) - 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) - 4.8.
+ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) - 4.9.
+ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core) - 4.10.
 Curriculum Organization and Fellow Experiences Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) - 4.10.a.
-Clinical experiences in gynecologic oncology must prioritize ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) - 4.11.
-Curriculum Organization and Fellow Experiences Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

+- 4.10.a.
+Clinical experiences in maternal-fetal medicine must prioritize continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core) - 4.11.
+Curriculum Organization and Fellow Experiences Didactic and Clinical Experiences

+Fellows must be provided with protected time to participate in core didactic activities.
+(Core)